OpenDataforWeb3/Resources/CONTRIBUTING.md

 9. Once you submit your PR, a ODC member will review your work.
 We may ask questions or request additional information.

 10. Once your PR is merged, your contributions will be publicly visible in the repository.

+## Thanks for helping us build a capture resistant future for Web3 ❤️